 33 The Council shall have the power at any time to co-opt to the Council any person.

-Any person so co-opted shall hold office until the next Annual General Meeting but co-opted member of Council need not be a Member of the Society.
+Any person so co-opted shall hold office until the next Annual General Meeting but (subject to the approval of Council) may then be co-opted at any time thereafter.
+A co-opted member of Council need not be a Member of the Society.
 Co-opted members of Council shall not be entitled to vote on matters brought before the Council.